elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-a-reflection-defined-in-geometric-terms.md

 url: /learn/mathematics/questions/how-is-a-reflection-defined-in-geometric-terms
 score: -1.0
 related_article1:
-    id: 162388
+    id: 162519
-    title: How is distance preserved during a reflection?
+    title: >-
+        What are opposite coordinates in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-distance-preserved-during-a-reflection
+    url: /learn/mathematics/questions/what-are-opposite-coordinates-in-the-context-of-reflections
 related_article2:
-    id: 162899
+    id: 162814
-    title: Why do reflections maintain the size and shape of geometric figures?
+    title: >-
+        How does a reflection impact the coordinates of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-do-reflections-maintain-the-size-and-shape-of-geometric-figures
+    url: /learn/mathematics/questions/how-does-a-reflection-impact-the-coordinates-of-a-geometric-figure
 related_article3:
-    id: 162912
+    id: 162902
-    title: How is congruence maintained in reflections?
+    title: >-
+        What are the effects of reflections on polygons other than triangles and quadrilaterals?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-polygons-other-than-triangles-and-quadrilaterals
 related_article4:
-    id: 162647
+    id: 162635
-    title: What role does orientation reversal play in reflections?
+    title: >-
+        What are the effects of reflections on polygons other than triangles and quadrilaterals?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-role-does-orientation-reversal-play-in-reflections
+    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-polygons-other-than-triangles-and-quadrilaterals
 related_article5:
-    id: 162696
+    id: 162819
-    title: How does the position and orientation of a figure change after reflection?
+    title: >-
+        What are some misunderstandings about symmetry in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-reflection
+    url: /learn/mathematics/questions/what-are-some-misunderstandings-about-symmetry-in-reflections
 ---

 &nbsp;